 “Fuck yeah!”
-Peter turned to Kora, overflowing with childish glee.
+Peter turned to Kora, aglow with childish glee.
 “Mochizuki Chiyome was the most famous kunoichi in all of history.”

-“Female ninja.
-She established a network of dispossessed women—orphans, prostitutes, refugees—and trained them in disguise, espionage, and assassination.
+“A female ninja.
+She set up a network of dispossessed women—orphans, prostitutes, refugees—and trained them in disguise, espionage, and assassination.
 She was so…so…” Peter’s face turned beet red with excitement.

 “Yes!”
 Peter fixed her with a zealous glare.

 She made a patting motion with both hands.
-“Easy on the ninja-boner.
-We have business to discuss.”
+“Easy on the ninja-boner.”

 “Don’t ever call my friends prostitutes,” Eun warned.
 “I mean it Peter—I will kick your fucking ass.”